cloud-coder/docker-lab-2016/part-3/README.md

     ```

 # Step 3 - Build Docker Images
 We will build and push images to Docker Hub.
 Don't forget to log into Docker Hub, and also to change the image names.
 That is, you will not have permission to push images to `cascon/*` organization.
+NOTE: Make sure you are in the `part-3` directory before running the commands below.

 1. Log into Docker Hub